KaOSx/isowriter/README.md

 ![Screenshot](res/isowriter_progress.png)

 You need to select the source image file and the target USB flash disk where this image will be written.
 Press the **Open** button, and the **Open file** dialog will be shown where you can choose the appropriate image file.
+Or right click the ISO file in Dolphin, select "Actions" and use the IsoWriter option.
 (Alternatively, you can specify the path to the ISO file as command-line argument.)
 The target device can be selected from the corresponding drop-down list.
 The list should update automatically when you insert or remove some device, but if it doesn't just press the  **Refresh** button.

 Now you can press the **Write** button and after additional confirmation the writing will start, displaying the progress bar and the **Cancel** button for stopping the operation if you decided to abort it.
 Please, remember that even if you cancel writing, the files on the target device will be lost anyway, because the partition table and file system structures are located at the very beginning of the disk, and therefore become overwritten first.